brendonnewt/quic-messaging/README.md

 # Project description
 This is an open-ended project.
 Students can extend their BearTV project or do something new from the ground up.
 Project ideas must be approved by Dr. Freeman.

 You must give a **formal presentation** of your project in place of a final exam.
-Each group will have ~15 minutes to present their work.
+Each group will have ~12 minutes to present their work.
 Each member of the group must speak.
 You should have slides.
 Your presentation must include a demo of your project, although it may invlude a pre-recorded screen capture.
-In your presentation, you should introduce the problem that you addressed, how you addressed it, challenges you faced, what you learned, and next steps (if you were to continue developing it).
+In your presentation, you should introduce the problem that you addressed, how you addressed it, technical challenges you faced, what you learned, and next steps (if you were to continue developing it).

 You may use AI LLM tools to assist with the development of your project, including code assistant tools like GitHub Copilot.
+If you do use any AI tools, you must describe your use during your presentation.

+Unless you get specific approval otherwise, your project **must** include some component deployed on a cloud hosting service.
+You can use AWS, GCP, Azure, etc. These services have free tiers, and you might consider looking into tiers specifically for students.

 ## Milestones
 - You must meet with Dr. Freeman within the first week to get your project idea approved